systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     processes.
 Otherwise it would be either very difficult (or stupidly risky) to locally
-    execute commands against automated deployment environments — resources could easily be duplicate, destroyed, or orphaned.
+    execute commands against automated deployment environments — resources could easily be duplicated, destroyed, or orphaned.
 But with this setup, it's easy to follow up automated deployments with local
     commands to troubleshoot issues or manage resources between releases.